Orton, Peterborough: Orton Waterville

 One of the original 'Ortons', Orton Waterville also retains a village atmosphere and contains many thatched and stone built cottages and the 13th-century parish church of St Mary's.
-It once had its own Orton Waterville railway station, but both the station and the line it stood on have now closed.
+It once had its own Orton Waterville railway station, but both the station and the British Railways line it stood on were closed.
+The Overton station on the preservation Nene Valley Railway, occupy the same site.

 Orton Wistow

 Orton Wistow was laid out during the 1980s by private developers, with the last developments being completed around 1992.
 This development lies adjacent to the Country Park known as Ferry Meadows and the Nene Valley Railway.
 There is a primary school called Orton Wistow Primary School.

 Transport

-Two bus services serve the Ortons.
-The Citi 1 runs every 10 minutes from Orton to the city centre and continues to Werrington.
-Route 60 links Orton Malborne with Serpentine Green, Stanground and the City Centre infrequently.
-Stagecoach Corby also operate Service 23 between Orton Waterville and Peterborough Queensgate bus station and Service 24 between Thrapston/Oundle and Peterborough Queensgate bus station.
+Three bus services serve the Ortons.
+Firstly, the Citi 1 runs every 10–12 minutes during the day, changing to hourly in late evening, between Orton Wistow via Orton Centre (and sometimes to and from Orton Southgate) to the city centre and continues to Werrington.
+Route 60 links Orton Northgate and Orton Centre with Serpentine Green, Stanground and the City Centre infrequently.
+Secondly, Stagecoach Midlands operate Service X4 between Northampton and the city centre, via Orton Waterville.
+Thirdly, Central Connect operate the 23/24/25 services between Orton Waterville and Peterborough Queensgate bus station, also connecting with Alwalton Hill or Lynch Wood.